Visiting Elective Scholarship

-The dates above and the reopening the Visiting Program are all subject to change or be cancelled depending on the pandemic and final recommendations by the Coalition; further updates will be forthcoming.
+The dates above and the reopening the Visiting Program are all subject to change or be cancelled depending on the pandemic and final recommendations by the Coalition so please check here for updates.

 Please stay tuned on this webpage for more details.
 Contact Dr. Eddie Cruz-Romero (UCSF-GME_VESP@ucsf.edu) for any questions.

-The Visiting Elective Scholarship Program supported by the UCSF School of Medicine was established to encourage fourth year medical students who are underrepresented in medicine (UIM), who are committed to working with underserved populations, or who are interested in working with issues related to diversity, equity, and inclusion to apply for a clinical elective at UCSF.
+The Visiting Elective Scholarship Program supported by the UCSF School of Medicine was established to encourage fourth year medical students who are either from disadvantaged backgrounds, have demonstrated a commitment to working with marginalized and traditionally disenfranchised populations, OR have demonstrated a commitment to working with issues related to diversity, equity, inclusion (DEI) and social justice to apply for a clinical elective at UCSF.
 The scholarship program provides up to $2,000 and is designed to:

-- Provide faculty and trainee mentorship during the clinical elective experience
+- Provide faculty and housestaff mentorship during the clinical elective experience.

 Clinical electives are four weeks in length and are available, space permitting, to U.S. visiting students only.
-VESP participants are assigned a faculty advisor and have the opportunity to network with UCSF faculty, trainees, and students.
-A diversity dinner with faculty and trainees were held during each rotation.
-In addition, all participants were invited and encouraged to attend various seminars and lectures including those offered by the UCSF Office of Diversity and Outreach and the UCSF Multicultural Resource Center.
-Unfortunately, due to the restrictions on travel and sub-internships, UCSF GME Diversity will not be able to offer this same type of experience this year.
-Nonetheless, we are committed to replicating components of the VESP virtually so that we can make meaningful connections with UIM students across the country.
+VESP participants are assigned a faculty advisor and have the opportunity to network with UCSF faculty, housestaff, and students.
+A diversity dinner with faculty and housestaff is held during each rotation.
+In addition, all participants are invited and encouraged to attend various seminars and lectures including those offered by the UCSF Office of Diversity and Outreach and the UCSF Multicultural Resource Center.

 WHO CAN APPLY?

-- Fourth year U.S. medical students who are underrepresented in medicine, committed to working with underserved populations, or are interested in working with issues of diversity, equity, and inclusion are encouraged to apply
+- Fourth-year U.S. medical students who are from disadvantaged backgrounds, have demonstrated a commitment to working with underserved populations, OR have demonstrated a commitment to working with issues related to DEI are encouraged to apply.

-If you are applying for a scholarship for electives in Emergency Medicine or General Surgery, please apply through the links below and NOT the primary VESP Application link:
+- If you are applying for a scholarship for electives in Emergency Medicine, General Surgery, Orthopedics, Radiology, or Radiology, please apply through the links below and NOT the primary VESP Application link:

-- Recent CV (which you can upload directly on the application form when you apply for the VESP.
+- Recent CV which you can upload directly on the application form when you apply for the VESP.